debjyotikar001/asset-optimise/README.md

 ## Key Features:

 1. Minifies HTML, CSS, and JavaScript for faster loading.
-2. Configurable to skip minification for inline CSS, inline JavaScript and HTML comments, with options set in the configuration file.
+2. Configurable to skip minification for inline CSS, inline JavaScript and HTML comments.
 3. Supports excluding specific sections of code from being minified using custom HTML comments.
 4. Supports excluding specific routes urls paths from being minified.
+5. Configurable to skip minification for specific application Environment.
-5. Easy integration with Laravel's middleware system.
+6. Easy integration with Laravel's middleware system.
-6. Extensible for future updates, including image compression and CDN integration.
+7. Extensible for future updates, including image compression and CDN integration.

 ## Installation